Rodolfo Castro Player Props: Pirates vs. Dodgers

-Rodolfo Castro -- 0-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 25 at 6:35 PM ET.
+Rodolfo Castro -- with an on-base percentage of .308 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on April 26 at 6:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Reds.
+In his last game he had a one-hit showing (1-for-4) against the Dodgers.

 Rodolfo Castro Game Info & Props vs. the Dodgers